ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 /gid00020 /gid00022 /gid00020 /gid00021 /gid00002 /gid00010 /gid00015 /gid00002 /gid00003 /gid00010 /gid00013 /gid00010 /gid00021 /gid00026 /gid00001 /gid00019 /gid00006 /gid00017 /gid00016 /gid00019 /gid00021 /gid00010 /gid00015 /gid00008 /gid00004 /gid00016 /gid00019 /gid00017 /gid00016 /gid00019 /gid00002 /gid00021 /gid00006

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000021_123fbf89f38d28768f576dfd6aef116290aa780a79cc92a7c69157ca9ddaaf14.png)
+**Description**: The image shows the logo for "Singapura Finance" against a green background.
+The word "Singapura" is written in white, below which "Finance" is also written in white, together with Chinese characters.
+To the upper right of the text is a stylized white image resembling a bird in flight.

 ## BOARD STATEMENT